Skip to content

 });

-// Use one provider for lightweight code execution
+// Use one provider for lightweight tasks

 const lightSandbox = await e2bCompute.sandbox.create();